 - An extreme reaction can be anaphylaxis

-How Quickly will Baby Improve?
+How Quickly Will Baby Improve?

-The worst part of these formulas are the smell (and taste!).
-I was lucky that she just drank it straight away, but if they aren’t keen you can mix half your normal formula and half neocate and then slowly reduce the amount of normal formula until baby adjusts to the new taste.
+The worst part of these formulas is the smell (and taste!).
+I was lucky that my baby just drank it straight away, but if they aren’t keen you can mix half of their normal formula with half of the new formula.
+Then slowly reduce the amount of normal formula until your baby adjusts to the taste.

-Unfortunately, the reflux still meant she vomited, but it was less often and no longer projectile vomiting.
+Unfortunately, the reflux still meant she regularly vomited, but it was less often and no longer projectile vomiting.
 She started to thrive and gain weight.

 When a paediatrician has confirmed the diagnosis of CMPA your baby will be prescribed the new formula until they are around 12 months.
 At 6 months you can begin weaning and use milk alternatives such as oat milk.
 They will then need to be reintroduced to cow’s milk by starting on the milk ladder.